2 Using Software

 install.packages("packageName")

-Packages will be built from the source and installed under your home directory.
-If you encounter problems building a package, it’s likely that the default Intel compiler doesn’t work well with your package.
-In this case, before you install the package, in your Linux terminal (not in the R console), load the gcc compiler using the below command, and then start R console and install the package again.
+Packages will be built/compiled from the source and installed under your home directory.
+If you encounter problems building a package, it’s likely that the package requires certain libraries/dependencies during the compilation.
+In this case, before you install the package, in your Linux terminal (not in the R console), load the relevant libraries.
+For example, a popular R package for handling geo-spatial data sf requires a few external libraries for compilation.
+(You can find what those external libraries are at sf CRAN site.)
+Therefore, you would load those libraries using the below command in the terminal, and then start R console and install the package.
+Once installed, you do not need to load those libraries again next time when using sf.

 2.3.5 Run R on compute nodes